-Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for Proposal 1, votes "For" and "Withhold"; and, with respect to Proposal 2, votes "For," "Against" and abstentions.
-Broker non-votes will have no effect on the voting on Proposal 1 but will have the same effect as "Against" votes on Proposal 2.
-Abstentions will be counted towards the vote total for Proposal 2 and will have the same effect as "Against" votes.
+Votes will be counted by the inspector of election appointed for the Annual Meeting, who will separately count, for Proposal 1, votes "For" and "Withhold".
+Broker non-votes will have no effect on the voting on Proposal 1.

-How many votes are needed to approve each proposal?
+How many votes are needed to approve Proposal 1?